NREL/OpenOA/README.md

 - `develop`: for linting, automated formatting, and testing
 - `docs`: for building the documentation
 - `examples`: for the full Jupyter Lab suite (also contains `reanalysis` and `nrel-wind`)
-- `renalysis`: for accessing and processing MERRA2 and ERA5 data
+- `reanalysis`: for accessing and processing MERRA2 and ERA5 data
 - `nrel-wind`: for accessing the NREL WIND Toolkit
 - `all`: for the complete dependency stack